 As a prominent expert on natural resources, national defense and international politics, Copulos is frequently called upon to lecture at prominent academic institutions around the nation.
 He has been a visiting lecturer at MIT and the Maryland University's Graduate School of Nuclear Engineering.

-Copulos has published more than 900 articles, books and monographs.
+Copulos published more than 900 articles, books and monographs.
 His writing has appeared in such prominent national news media as The Washington Post, The Los Angeles Times and The Chicago Tribune.
 He is also a frequent contributor to periodicals such as Insight Magazine, VFW Magazine and Regulation Magazine.
 His book "Energy Perspectives" was a Washington Post nonfiction best seller, and for four years he wrote a nationally syndicated column on energy and environmental issues distributed by the Heritage Features Syndicate.
-He also has appeared on nationally broadcast news and information programs including FOX News Network's "FOX and Friends", CNN's "Crossfire", and "War Room with Wolf Blitzer" as well as local broadcasts for major network affiliates.
+He also appeared on nationally broadcast news and information programs including FOX News Network's "FOX and Friends", CNN's "Crossfire", and "War Room with Wolf Blitzer" as well as local broadcasts for major network affiliates.
 During the Afghanistan War he was an on-air military analyst for MSNBC.

 A veteran of two tours of duty in Vietnam, Copulos was awarded the Bronze Star and Army Commendation Medals, The Vietnamese Cross of Gallantry with Palm and The Vietnamese Civic Action Honor Medal, as well as five battle stars.
 He is a graduate of The American University in Washington, D.C. and lives in Crofton, Maryland.

 Dr. Paul earned his Ph.D., 1981, M.Phil, 1980, and M.S., 1978, in Plasma Physics from Columbia

 University.
 Prior to that, he graduated from Cornell University with distinction with a Bachelors in Applied Physics in 1975.